 Description of Program

-This interactive Internet Certificate Program is a seven-week, 40-hour continuing education program for nurses, pharmacists and physicians.
+This interactive Internet Certificate Program is a seven-week, 40-hour continuing education program for nurses, pharmacists, and physicians.
 Effective management of patients with heart failure requires systematic, coordinated patient care management by prepared heart failure therapy providers.
-This program focuses on the physiology and pathophysiology of heart failure, patient assessment and management, pharmacology of drugs used in the management of heart failure, nonpharmacologic treatment options, and patient education and program administrative procedures.
+This program focuses on the physiology and pathophysiology of heart failure, patient assessment and management, pharmacology of drugs used in the management of heart failure, nonpharmacological treatment options, and patient education and program administrative procedures.
 The content has been reviewed by local and national experts.

 Who Should Enroll in this Program